Rico-febrian/elt-dwh-for-online-bookstore-business/README.md

            **NOTE: Create the source configuration first, as it is used to reference the selected schema in your data warehouse**

-          Check here for the [complete staging layer models](https://github.com/Rico-febrian/elt-dwh-for-online-travel-booking-business/tree/main/pactravel_dbt/models/staging)
+          Check here for the [complete staging layer models](https://github.com/Rico-febrian/elt-dwh-for-online-bookstore-business/tree/main/pacbook_dbt/models/staging)

         - Create a date/time dimension using a seed file
             - Download the date dimension CSV file here: [dim_date.csv](https://drive.google.com/file/d/1D1HVjFBHotwC4cWSxBebZTBb62aMQs6d/view)
             - Place the file in the **seeds** directory of your DBT project

-          **NOTE: You can also create the date/time dimension using packages.**
+          **NOTE: You can also create the date/time dimension using packages**

     - Build marts layer model